Contextual Search in the Presence of Adversarial Corruptions: Corrupted Projected Volume: algorithm and main guarantee

 The problem is that we do not know $\vpst$ and, even if we deal with this, $\vpst$ does not necessarily have a large enough margin from the protected region.
 To overcome this, we provide a sampling process that with big enough probability identifies a different point $\vq$, \emph{in the vicinity} of $\vpst$, whose margin to the protected region is lower bounded by $\gamma$.
 If $\vq$ does have the desired margin, the mistake bound of Perceptron controls the running time needed to identify the separating hyperplane.
 Otherwise, we proceed with a new random point.
 This takes care of the small margin issue with $\vpst$.

 In order to pin down $\vpst$, we construct a set of points $\Land_\phi$, which we call \emph{landmarks}, such that at least one of them is outside of the convex hull of the protected region.
 We run multiple versions of Perceptron, each with a random $\vpst\in\Land_\phi$ and a point $\vq$ randomly selected in a ball around $\vpst$ of an appropriately defined radius $\zeta$, which we denote by $\calB_{L_\phi}(\vpst, \zeta)$; this can be computed efficiently by normalizing $\calB_{L_{\phi}}(\vpst,\zeta)$ to a unit ball and using the techniques presented in \cite[Section~2.5]{BHK16}.
 If $\vq$ has a big-enough margin then the mistake bound of Perceptron ensures that $\textsc{CorPV.SeparatingCut}$ (Algorithm~\ref{algo:separating_cut}) returns the separating cut.
-Volume cap arguments show that point $\vq$ has the required margin with big enough probability, which bounds the number of the outer \emph{while} loops and thereby also the running time.
+Volume cap arguments show that point $\vq$ has the required margin with big enough probability (informally sketched in the right figure of Fig.~\ref{fig:calP}), which bounds the number of the outer \emph{while} loops and thereby the running time.

 We discuss next the computational complexity of our algorithm.
-As written in lines \ref{step:subsets}-\ref{step:lp2} of Algorithm~\ref{algo:separating_cut}, checking whether the protected region is contained in the positive halfspace of the Perceptron hyperplane requires going over all $|\mathcal{A}_\phi|\choose \bc$ ways to remove $\bc$ hyperplanes and checking whether the resulting region intersects the negative halfspace (if this happens, then points with misclassification of at most $\bc$ may be misclassified).
+As written in lines \ref{step:subsets}-\ref{step:lp2} of Algorithm~\ref{algo:separating_cut}, checking whether the protected region is contained in the positive halfspace of the Perceptron hyperplane requires going over all $\binom{|\mathcal{A}_\phi|}{\bc}$ ways to remove $\bc$ hyperplanes and checking whether the resulting region intersects the negative halfspace (if this happens, then points with misclassification of at most $\bc$ may be misclassified).
 This suggests a running time that is exponential in $\bc$.
 Fortunately, as detailed in Section~\ref{ssec:behavioral_results}, to handle the unknown corruption or the other intricacies in our actual behavioral model beyond the $\bc$-known-corruption, we only run this algorithm with $\bc\approx\log(T)$.
 As a result, the final running time of our algorithms is quasi-polynomial in $T$.